 All summer reading grades will be included in the first grading period.
 Students transferring into the district after the end of the first quarter will not be required to take the summer reading assessment/assignment.
 All transfer students who arrive during the first quarter will be required to complete the assessment and assignment.

-The English Department and Library Director came together to select the required booksm based on Illinois State Library's Read for a Lifetime and Lincoln Award booklists.
+The English Department and Library Director came together to select the required books based on Illinois State Library's Read for a Lifetime booklist.
 We feel they are interesting, insightful, and engaging for teens.
 Please take a moment to look over the book selections.
 These books may be found in a variety of locations and students are NOT required to purchase them.
 The Lansing and Glenwood/Lynwood Libraries both have multiple copies of each title.
 Check Lansing Library and place a hold for a title here.

 Other classes and courses also require summer reading.
-Please check the list at right to view other classes and courses.
+Please check the list at left to view other classes and courses.

 Students enrolled in English 9, 10, 11, or 12 (non-honors) must choose one book from the following list:

 On the corner of American Street and Joy Road, Fabiola Toussaint thought she would finally find une belle vie—a good life.
 But after they leave Port-au-Prince, Haiti, Fabiola’s mother is detained by U.S. immigration, leaving Fabiola to navigate all on her own.
 Just as she finds her footing in this strange new world, a dangerous proposition presents itself, and Fabiola soon realizes that freedom comes at a cost.
 Trapped at the crossroads of an impossible choice, will she pay the price for the American dream?

 Anne Frank’s Diary: The Graphic Adaptation by Ari Folman

 This first graphic edition of the Diary includes extensive quotation directly from the definitive edition.
 It remains faithful to the original, while the stunning illustrations interpret and add layers of visual meaning and immediacy to this classic work of Holocaust literature.